 Identified improvement action(s): Lead Dept. 1.
-It is a requirement of the ICO Publication Scheme that the Force publish how Corporate Comms key decisions are made on the external website.
-This requirement is to be reviewed and addressed.
+It is a requirement of the ICO Publication Scheme that the F Force publish how key Corporate Comms decisions are made on the external website.
+This requirem nent is to be reviewed and addressed.